nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Let us run through how to mark an existing task.

-Suppose the task "Create PR" was originally complete, and you want to mark the task "Create PR" as incomplete.
+Suppose the task "User Stories" was originally complete, and you want to mark the task "User Stories" as incomplete.
-Identify the index number of "Create PR" in the application (1 in the image below).
+Identify the index number of "User Stories" in the application (1 in the image below).
 If you are not able to find the task, refer to the [find task command](#finding-a-task-find-task).

 Then, enter the command `unmark task 1`.